Human rights in Libya under Muammar Gaddafi: Yarmuk Massacre

 Survivors of the massacre provided testimonies of the events.
 Abdulrahim Ibrahim Bashir, one of the survivors, said he escaped the onslaught by fleeing over a wall while guards were reloading their weapons.
 He then hid in a nearby house with some other survivors, some of whom were wounded.
 When they came out after three days of hiding, they noticed the fire, met the rebel brigades, and discovered the site of the incinerator.

 Abdulrahim recounted witnessing guards killing wounded detainees and identified one of the perpetrators as a soldier named Ibrahim from Tajura.
-He also testified to being forced to repeat the Shahada using Gaddafis name, and to refer to him as god.
+He also testified to being forced to repeat the Shahada using Gaddafi's name, and to refer to him as god.

 2011

 Shooting unarmed protestors

 When the Arab Spring had reached Libya, thousands of Libyans took to the streets in demand of justice and freedom, as well as free and fair elections to take place.
 Government troops alongside mercenaries cracked down violently against them, shooting hundreds of unarmed civilians and even crushing them to death using tanks.
 Hundreds were killed, including many women and children, and thousands were injured in the eastern cities such as Benghazi, Al-Beida, Derna, and Tobruk.
 Bodies began piling up on the streets, while hospitals overflowed with many being injured and many on the verge of death, with most of being injured as to gunshot wounds in the head, neck, and chest.
 Eyewitness accounts spoke of tanks crushing civilians in their path.
 Ambulances were blocked by government troops from entering the place in order to save the lives of the ones who were shot.
 The same thing happened when protests erupted in Tripoli in solidarity with Benghazi.

 According to Luis Moreno Ocampo, then-chief prosecutor of the International Criminal Court, between 500 and 700 civilians were killed by Gaddafi's security forces in February 2011, before the anti-Gaddafi forces had taken up arms.